An Anode Rod Aluminum or Magnesium is an essential component inside a water heater that helps protect the tank from corrosion and rust.

 Conclusion

-By using this guide, you can make a confident, informed choice and protect your water heater for years to come.
+Therefore, by using this guide, you can confidently make an informed choice, ultimately protecting your water heater for years to come.